unsw-eicrl/l1-gt/README.md

 The design emphasises:
 - physical embodiment as part of the control problem
-- data-efficient learning in contact-rich settings
+- data-efficient learning in a (contact-rich) system, where stability and motion depend continuously on physical interaction with the environment
-- robustness rather than peak performance
+- simplicity and robustness

 L1-GT is developed as research infrastructure.
 It is meant to be modified, rebuilt, and extended.